This post may contain affiliate links. Please read my affiliate policy for more information.

 Obviously, I didn’t feel confident selling chemicals I knew nothing about, and the whole schmoozy, make-the-customer-the-hero, close-the-sale techniques were not my forte.
 Not even close.

-So, I complained to my sales friend.
-Who was good at her job.
+So, I complained to my sales friend who was really good at her job.
 And succeeded in sales.
+And won sales awards.
 I complained that I’m not good at sales.

 She shrugged her shoulders and said, “You know what?
 There’s really no big secret to sales.
 Half the battle is just showing up.”